Peter Berg: Career

-Berg directed the Hulu.com commercial featuring Alec Baldwin, which both The New York Times and Time magazine named best spot of Super Bowl XLIII.
-In 2009, Berg directed a two-hour pilot movie for a Fox television series Virtuality.
+Berg directed a Hulu commercial featuring Alec Baldwin, which both The New York Times and Time named best spot of Super Bowl XLIII.
+In 2009, Berg directed a two-hour pilot movie for the Fox television series Virtuality.
 Even though the show was not picked up for a full season, the pilot was released on DVD exclusively through Best Buy.
-Berg also directed the ESPN documentary "Kings Ransom" in 2009.
-Berg also wrote the film The Losers (2010).
+Berg also directed the ESPN documentary 30 for 30: Kings Ransom in 2009.
+Berg also co-wrote the film The Losers (2010).

-Berg also directed the science-fiction/action film Battleship (2012) and the war film Lone Survivor (2013), an adaptation of Marcus Lutrell's book of the same name.
+Berg also directed the science-fiction action film Battleship (2012), a live-action adaptation of the board game, and the war film Lone Survivor (2013), an adaptation of Marcus Lutrell's book of the same name.
 Variety writer Justin Chang said Berg delivered "his most serious-minded work to date with Lone Survivor."
 The following year, Berg acted as producer on the 2014 film Hercules, which he was originally slated to direct before being replaced by Brett Ratner.

-In 2013, Berg created the opening animation sequence for ESPN's Monday Night Football.
-The 80-second graphic featured Darth Vader, Pac-Man, President Ronald Reagan and some highlights of MNF games from 1970–2012.
+In 2013, Berg created the opening animation sequence for ESPN's Monday Night Football, the 80-second graphic featured Darth Vader, Pac-Man, President Ronald Reagan and football highlights of 44 years.

 In 2014, he directed the first two episodes of HBO's The Leftovers.

+In 2015, Berg launched the nonfiction studio Film 45 to complement his fiction studio Film 44.

 In 2016, Berg directed the film Deepwater Horizon, based on the Deepwater Horizon explosion.
 Berg replaced director J. C. Chandor, who had exited the film due to creative differences.
 That same year, he directed CBS Films' Patriots Day, about the Boston Marathon bombing, and the following year directed the action thriller Mile 22.
 All three films starred Mark Wahlberg.

 In 2017, Berg directed an ambitious commercial for Hyundai, which was recorded after the kickoff of Super Bowl LI and aired right after the game.
 His Film 44 company was recently signed to a first look deal with Netflix, which saw the release of his most recent film Spenser Confidential, the director's fifth collaboration with Wahlberg.